tharsha18/kinesisid/lab1.md

 2. Search for AWS IOT Core under services menu.
    On the left hand side, expand "Manage" --> click "Things" --> create -->   Create a single thing --> name anything like "myIOTTopic".
 (A thing represents a device that will send the data to IOT for processing and storage)

-    Alternatively, you an run the following AWS CLI command and go tp step 3 `aws iot create-thing --thing-name myIoTTopic`
+    Alternatively, you an run the following AWS CLI command and go tp step 3.
+    `aws iot create-thing --thing-name myIoTTopic`

-3. Register a device
+3.
   If you used AWS CLI command to create a "thing", then find the certificates in the screenshot below.
 Otherwise, skip the following screenshot and move on to selecting the certificate.
   ![screenshot](imglab1/Picture1.png)